CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Theoretical Foundation: Adaptive Policy Communication

 \section{Theoretical Foundation: Adaptive Policy Communication}

-Although several large-scale Chinese datasets have been developed, they are mainly based on Internet and social media content without much quality control \citep{wang2025opencsg, li2024mapcc, zhang2023chinesewebtext, yuan2023wanjuan, yuan2021wudaocorpora, xu2020cluecorpus2020}.
-In contrast, resources for political and legal documents remain scarce: existing datasets lack the high-quality raw texts and rigorous annotations to trace policymaking at the national level \citep{ahrens2018using, xiao2018cail2018, yao2022leven, duan2019cjrc, wang2025improving, li2025topic, xiao2021lawformer}.
-This noticeable gap significantly constrains computationally linguistic, legal, and politically scientific research on China's policymaking, legal analysis, and policy NLP research.
+Although several large-scale Chinese datasets have been developed, they are mainly based on Internet and social media content, often with limited quality control \citep{wang2025opencsg, li2024mapcc, zhang2023chinesewebtext, yuan2023wanjuan, yuan2021wudaocorpora, xu2020cluecorpus2020}.
+In contrast, resources for political and legal documents remain scarce: existing datasets lack high-quality source texts and rigorous annotations, limiting the ability to trace policymaking at the national level \citep{ahrens2018using, xiao2018cail2018, yao2022leven, duan2019cjrc, wang2025improving, li2025topic, xiao2021lawformer}.
+This gap not only limits research in computational linguistics, but also social science research on lawmaking and policymaking in China and comparatively.